-ATSU has developed procedures by which it will notify the campus community when there is a significant emergency or dangerous situation occurring on campus that involves an immediate or impending threat to health and safety (emergency notification) or when there is ongoing danger due to a crime (timely warning).
+ATSU has developed procedures by which it will notify the campus community when there is significant emergency or dangerous situation occurring on campus that involves an immediate or impending threat to health and safety (emergency notification) or when there is ongoing danger due to a crime (timely warning).

 Students and employees will receive emergency notifications and timely warnings by email to their ATSU email account.
 Students and employees who have registered will receive emergency notifications and timely warnings by text message.
-When available, other means of communication such as overhead paging and campus digital signage may be utilized in addition to email and text messages.
+When necessary or appropriate, other means of communication such as face to face notifications, overhead paging, and campus digital signage may be utilized in addition to email and text messages.

 Registration for text messages is mandatory for ATSU students and employees, with the exception of online students and remote employees.
 To opt out of text messages, employees may email their department's vice president (or designee) justifying the request.
-The vice president (or designee) will review the request, make a recommendation, and forward the request to the President's Office for a final determination.
+The vice president (or designee) will review the request, make a recommendation, and forward the request to the president's office for a final determination.
 Students should submit their request to opt out of text messages to the vice president for student affairs.